dcaulton/thermal/README.md

 - add this to ~/.bashrc:  export EDITOR=/usr/bin/vim
 - ln -s /usr/lib/python2.7/dist-packages/cv2.arm-linux-gnueabihf.so ~/thermal/venv/lib/python2.7/site-packages/cv2.arm-linux-gnueabihf.so

-###at this point the system should be able to service api calls and take pictures
+##at this point the system should be able to service api calls and take pictures

-###enable web admin interfaces for CouchDB and RabbitMQ
+##enable web admin interfaces for CouchDB and RabbitMQ
 - Enable the CouchDB management panel access from other computers on the local network:
   - sudo vim /etc/couchdb/default.ini , update bind_address to 0.0.0.0.
   - maybe a sudo service couchdb restart?
   - *Now you can access the couchdb web interface from other computers/browsers on the local network at http://strangefruit4:5984/_utils*

 - Enable the RabbitMQ management panel access from other points on the local network:
   - sudo rabbitmq-plugins enable rabbitmq_management
   - sudo rabbitmqctl add_user dave dave
   - sudo rabbitmqctl set_user_tags dave administrator
   - sudo reboot
   - *Now you can get at the rabbitmq admin server at http://strangefruit4:15672/#/  with the dave/dave credentials*

+#enable listener for the button, celery, flask
+#we want these tasks:
+#  python /home/pi/thermal/run.py  # starts the Flask listener in dev mode
+#  ./home/pi/thermal/thermal/bin/start_celery_worker.sh  # starts the celery listener
+#  ./home/pi/thermal/thermal/bin/button_listener.py  # starts the button listener